ThreeDotsLabs/watermill/docs/content/docs/troubleshooting.md

 +++
 title = "Troubleshooting"
-description = "When something went wrong" weight = 0
+description = "When something goes wrong" weight = 0
 draft = false
 toc = true
-bref = "When something went wrong" type = "docs"
+bref = "When something goes wrong" type = "docs"
 +++

 ### Logging

-In most cases, you will find the answer to your problems in a log.
+In most cases, you will find the answer to your problem in the logs.
-Watermill offers a significant amount of logs of different severity levels.
+Watermill offers a significant amount of logs on different severity levels.

 If you are using `StdLoggerAdapter`, just change `debug`, and `trace` options to true: